 The Company reviews long-lived assets, including property and equipment and intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
+No such impairment occurred in 2016.

-Revenues - Related Party
+g.
+Receivables - Related Party